verasls/tutorials/README.md

-# rstats_tutorials
+# tutorials

-Repo with code for stats tutorials using R
+Repo with the tutorials available in my [page](lveras.com/tutorials.html).